Torsion points on elliptic curves over number fields of small degree: Introduction

 \section{Introduction}

+Let $K$ be an algebraic number field and let $E$ be an elliptic curve over~$K$.
+Then the group~$E(K)$ of $K$-rational points on~$E$ is a finitely generated abelian group; in particular, its torsion subgroup~$E(K)_{\tors}$ is a finite abelian group, and one can ask which finite abelian groups can occur as the torsion subgroup of~$E(K)$ for some elliptic curve over some number field~$K$ of degree~$d$.

+For $K = \Q$ (equivalently, $d = 1$), Mazur~\cites{mazur1,mazur2} famously proved that the known finite list of possibilities for the torsion subgroup is complete.
+This was later extended by Merel~\cite{merel}, who showed that for any given degree~$d$, there are only finitely many possibilities for~$E(K)_{\tors}$ when $[K : \Q] = d$.

+One key step in these finiteness results is to show that there are only finitely many prime numbers~$p$ that can divide the order of~$E(K)_{\tors}$, i.e., can occur as the order of an element of~$E(K)$, for $K$ of degree~$d$.
+We therefore make the following definition (following~\cite{kamiennymazur}).

-For an integer $d \ge 1$, we let $S(d)$ be the set of primes~$p$ such that there exists an elliptic curve~$E$ over a number field~$K$ of degree~$d$ with a $K$-rational point of order~$p$ in~$E(K)$.
-The notation $\primes(n)$ will be used to denote the set of all primes $\leq n$. \cite{mazur1,mazur2} has famously proved that
+\begin{definition} Let $d \ge 1$ be an integer.
+Then we define $S(d)$ to be the set of all prime numbers~$p$ such that there exists a number field~$K$ of degree~$d$, an elliptic curve~$E$ over~$K$ and a point $P \in E(K)$ such that $P$ has order~$p$.